oasci/pitt-biosc1630-2023f/book/assignments/assignment-02.md

 ## Instructions

 In this assignment, your task is to identify and select **three distinct scientific articles**.
-These chosen articles will be the primary focal points for your upcoming literature review and presentation.
+One of these articles will be the primary focal point for your upcoming literature review and presentation.
-Each of your articles needs to meet the following criteria:
+Each of your proposed articles need to meet the following criteria:

 - A substantial portion involves computational biology.
   It can have some experimental validation, but that should not be the article's primary focus.